naushinn-alam04/Vehicle_Management_System_Using_Java/README.md

 Concepts Used:

-1.Object-Oriented Programming (OOP)
+Object-Oriented Programming (OOP),

-2. File Handling
+File Handling,

-3. Classes and Objects
+Classes and Objects,

-4.Exception Handling
+Exception Handling,

-5.Arrays and Strings
+Arrays and Strings,

-6.Menu-Driven Programming
+Menu-Driven Programming.

 ▶️ How to Run